stepfanie-aguillon/swordtail-reproductive-barriers-NatureEE2025/README.md

 This repository contains the code used in the manuscript:

 **Aguillon SM, et al. 2025.
 Pervasive gene flow despite strong and varied reproductive barriers in swordtails.
-Nature Ecology and Evolution.**
+Nature Ecology and Evolution.
+9: 867-878** [Link to article](https://www.nature.com/articles/s41559-025-02669-9)

 Data is available from the Dryad Digital Repository: [https://doi.org/10.5061/dryad.dbrv15f8v](https://doi.org/10.5061/dryad.dbrv15f8v)